albacoretuna/how-to-annoy-a-web-developer/README.md

 At the end of the day, it's your design that should shine.
 Who cares about meaningless code that developers put together to make the design come to life as a website?.
 Don't compress your image and video assets, and don't let the developer do that for you!
 Website speed is not your problem, it's users'.

-## Chapter Four  - If You Are in DevOps
+## Section 4  - If You Are in DevOps
 Naturally you help web developers reach their hard earned product to end users.
 You're the window between developers and users.
 Just like any other persona we discussed, you can be super nice to developers.
 But in case you're interested in making their life harder, we have some tips for you as well.

 ### Tell Them To Use Another Tool
 Is your developer happy using a grunt task?
 Humiliate them by making them use a task runner written in PHP!
 For desired effect tell them to do change the tool just a couple of hours before deploying to production!
 Are your developers all excited about Docker recently?
 Tell them its not time to consider it for now.

-## Chapter Six   - If You Are a Sexist
+## Section 5   - If You Are a Sexist
 Being a sexist, or even just ignorant about the importance of gender diversity in tech, you can make the lives of web developer harder as well!
 You simply keep developer teams less diverse, and less creative by keeping about half the human population out of web development scene.
 You're the last one that this guid wants to help, but only for the sake of completeness.
 Use this tips to humiliate web developers, at least female web developers!

 ### Think Of Quality Whenever Someone Says A Female Developer
 You can annoy female

-## Chapter Seven   - If You Are an Event Organizer
+## Section 6   - If You Are an Event Organizer
 So you organize tech events to help the community go forward.
 Very nice.
 What can you do to humiliate web developers?.
 You can always put sponsors first.
 If a company is chipping in well, then it doesn't matter what their presentation is about.
 It can even be as none-informative as a YouTube commercial.
 It doesn't matter.
 Let the poor web developers who have traveled long distances to reach your conference listen to some repetitive, corporate promoting talks as well.
 On the other hand you can choose your panel so that some parts of web developer society gets offended.
 For example you can have an all male panel of speakers, and when asked why, reply with a generic: we'd love to have women speak at our conference, but no one applied!

-## Chapter Eight - If You Are in QA
+## Section 7 - If You Are in QA
 If you're the person responsible for quality control, you can of course annoy the poor web developer easily.
 Just ask her to support any old browser since 1995 onwards.
 And more importantly, make sure the website looks the same across all those browsers.
 Another trick would be trying to convince the art director that the user experience is not good enough, so they should definitely consider a complete redesign.
 It better be shortly before going live!

-## Chapter Nine  - If You Are a Web Developer
+## Section 8  - If You Are a Web Developer
 If you're a web developer you have two main options to annoy web developers.
 Firstly, you can annoy yourself, or at least your future self.
 Or you can annoy your fellow web developers!